coderdojoindy/GirlsIncWorkshop/tuesday_activities/activity_1.md

 # Computers do EXACTLY what you tell them to

 A computer reads one instruction after another and then does what that instruction tells it to.
 Exactly what that instruction tells it to do, no more, no less.

+### Unplugged
 We are going to see how this works by moving a Turtle around a room.

-### Unplugged
+Each girl will have one role, turtle, computer, or instruction.
+The computer is going to read the instructions one at a time and execute them (follow the instruction).
 + Setup
   + groups of about 10
   + need 1 "computer"